 - The children stand in a circle.
-The educator stands with them and has a ball of wool or string the end of which is tied to on of the educator’s wrists.
+The educator stands with them and has a ball of wool or string, the end of which is tied to one of the educator’s wrists.

-- You as the educator explain to the children that you will say something about what you have learned from the group during the session/programme.
+- You (as the educator) explain to the children that you will say something about what you have learned from the group during the session/programme.
 When you have finished, you will throw the ball of string to another person.
-This person must then tie the string around a finger or wrist (a neighbour can help!) and then say something he or she has learned from the group.
+This person must then tie the string around their wrist (a neighbour can help!) and then say something they have learned from the group.
 They then throw the ball to someone else.

 - The game continues until everyone has said something and everyone is connected to each other with string.

-- The educator finishes this by saying… we have shared a lot and become connected together during the life skills programme.
+- The educator finishes this by saying, “We have shared a lot and become connected together during the life skills programme.
 Let’s look at each other and think about all the things we have learned and shared.
-Each of us is a stronger me.
+Each of us is a stronger ‘me’.
 I will cut the string to show we are ready and can move on.
-If you like, you can keep the string around your writ to remind you of the group and what we have learned together.
+If you like, you can keep the string around your wrist to remind you of the group and what we have learned together.”